Memotech-Bill/PicoBB/README.md

 ### System Identification

-As per BBC BASIC standard, the low byte of the system variable **@platform%** will have the value 6 for any of the Pico implementations.
+As per BBC BASIC standard, the low byte (bits 0-7) of the system variable **@platform%** will have the value 6 for any of the Pico implementations.

-If running on a standard Pico, the other three bytes will be zero.
-If running on a Pico W, the second byte (bits 8-15) will have one of the following values:
+Bits 8-11 of this variable will have one of these values:

-* 1 - No Pico W support (LED on Pico W unaccesable).
+* 0 - No Pico W support (LED on Pico W unaccesable).
-* 2 - Pico W GPIO support only (LED on Pico W accessible).
+* 1 - Pico W GPIO support only (LED on Pico W accessible).
-* 3 - Pico W network support using polling.
+* 2 - Pico W network support using polling.
-* 4 - Pico W network support using background interrupts.
+* 3 - Pico W network support using background interrupts.

+And bits 12-15 will have one of:

+* 0 - RP2040 processor.
+* 2 - RP2350 processor.

 The same information can be obtained using SYS to call the C function `is_pico_w`.